Desert pocket gopher: Distribution and habitat

-Desert pocket gophers mostly inhabit a narrow strip of land following the Upper Rio Grande Valley from Chihuahua, Mexico, then proceeding north and west into parts of New Mexico and Texas in the United States.
+Desert pocket gophers mostly inhabit a narrow strip of land following the upper Rio Grande Valley from Chihuahua, Mexico, then proceeding north and west into parts of New Mexico and Texas in the United States.
 Due to their restricted home range size, they are isolated from other members of Geomys.

+This species has a very patchy and disjointed distribution.
+The subspecies G. a. brevirostris is the more northern subspecies.
+The main G. a. brevirostris population is in White Sands National Park in the Tularosa Basin of New Mexico.
+Two small populations of this subspecies occur: one south of Gran Quivira and one in the Jornada del Muerto basin.
+G. a. arenarius is more widespread, living along the Rio Grande and its tributaries, in southern New Mexico, western Texas, and northern Chihuahua.
+The population in the Deming Plains near Columbus, New Mexico is possibly extinct.

-Desert pocket gophers prefer areas of well traveled, loose soil, or sandy riverbanks; places that are easy to tunnel into and make a burrow.
+Desert pocket gophers prefer areas of well-traveled, loose soil, or sandy riverbanks; places that are easy to tunnel into and make a burrow.
 They are commonly found near open water like rivers, ponds, or irrigation canals.
 The areas they inhabit are usually skirted by rocky plains or desert.
 Their preferred climate is one that is arid and moisture deficient, where summers are long and hot and winters are short and moderate in temperature.

 In comparison to other gopher species, the desert pocket gopher-depending on the properties of the soil-can have a significant effect on the soils in the habitats it dwells in because it causes more disturbance from its digging than other species do.